 Horses are expensive to keep.
-The initial purchase price of your horse, pony, donkey, or mule is only a small part of its overall cost.
-And, there is really no such thing as a free horse.
+The initial purchase price of your horse, pony, donkey, or mule is only a small part of its overall cost, and there is no such thing as a free horse.
 Whether they are $100 horses or $10,000 horses, basic horse care can cost the same.
 Your horse needs daily care, and that can be costly and the costs can vary due to a number of uncontrollable factors.
-Here are the basic horse care costs you can expect as part of horse ownership.

 Basic Minimum Costs